dgatf/msrc/README.md

 #### 7.3.3.
 Current

-Calibrate current analog sensor from msrc_gui.
+Calibrate current analog sensor from MSRC Link.
 Or from opentx, but it is recommended in order to increase sensor resolution

 Set sensor type: